adityakumarbarnwal/Quiz-Web-Application/README.md

-# Quiz Website with AI Analysis and Email Reports
+# Quiz Website with Analysis

-A modern quiz app with a glassmorphism UI, local background image, AI-enhanced (or heuristic) analysis, and email delivery of the report.
+A modern quiz app with a glassmorphism UI, local background image, and analysis of the report.

 ## Features